 Hello, world!
 I’m Andy.
 I work at Microsoft.
-I’m an natural language processing researcher, entrepreneur, and VC, and activist.
+I’m a natural language processing researcher, entrepreneur, VC, and activist.
 I like to write, but I’d rather build things.
 I’m fascinated by the ways that technology (when carefully applied) can bring about real impact.
 I hate injustice.

 Things I think I think

 I think bringing early-stage technologies to market is hard, but worthwhile.
-I’m a Group Program Manager at Microsoft working on bringing new AI technologies to enterprises of all sizes.
+I’m a Principal Group Program Manager at Microsoft working on bringing new natural language processing technologies to enterprises of all sizes.
+I’m not just a product guy: I’m also part of the exciting NLP research and development work happening here at Microsoft.
 I previously was the Chief Product Officer for the Intel® Saffron™ Cognitive Solutions Group in Hillsboro, Oregon.

 I think success should be measured in terms of global impact.
 I was a Senior Director for Innovation at Vulcan Inc., where I led teams that tackled some of the world's most important problems, from climate change and clean energy to biodiversity and global health.
 I co-founded the Vulcan Proving Ground (an early-stage technology incubator) and worked closely with Paul Allen as his Executive Technical Advisor.